IanDaugherty/Capstone1/README.md

 Our data gives us information on the individual's playtime for all games in their library.

 ### EDA
-To get an idea of what the data looks like, we start by aggregating information about individial games.
-These groupings can give us metrics for measuring popularity, and an idea of what we are looking at.
+We start by aggregating information about individial games.
+These groupings can give us metrics for measuring popularity and an idea of at what we are looking.

 ```
 top10_playtime = steam.sort_values('playtime', ascending=False)['playtime'].head(10)